TNGD GROUP WHISTLEBLOWING POLICY

 How does TNGD Group handle the information provided by you?

-After receiving the report of any alleged wrongdoing, it will be investigated by our Internal Audit Division and reported to an Independent Board of Directors.
+After receiving the report of any alleged wrongdoing, it will be investigated by our Head of Internal Audit and reported to an Independent Director(s).
 If the outcome results in a proven case of wrongdoing/malpractice and confirms the allegations, disciplinary action shall be instituted against the related employees by the company’s policy.
 TNGD Group commits to ensuring that all disclosed information, including the identity of the complainant, shall be treated with the strictest confidence.
-However, there may be certain circumstances where the identity of the complainant may need to be revealed (e.g. requirement to testify in court).
-If such a situation arises, TNGD Group shall discuss and seek consent from the complainant before proceeding with the case.

 Outcomes of the investigation